 Mac desktop vs laptop:

-4Processor speeds and performance:
+8Processor speeds and performance:

-Mac mini and iMac comes with Intel HD Graphics 5000 card at the entry level where as MacBook Air has new HD Graphics 6000 and MacBook Pro with Retina display is having Intel Iris Graphics 6100 card that is faster and newer.
+Mac mini and iMac comes with Intel HD Graphics 5000 card at the entry level whereas MacBook Air has new HD Graphics 6000 and MacBook Pro with Retina display is having Intel Iris Graphics 6100 card that is faster and newer.

 MacBook Pro with Retina display of 15 inch and 21.5in iMac is featured with Intel Iris Pro GPU.
 Coming to the top model, the 3.2GHZ 27inch non-retina iMac is packed with NVIDIA GeForce GT 755M of 1G and the retina 3.3 GHZ model is featured with AMD Radeon R9 M290.
 In case of MacBook laptop, 15inch 2.5GHZ MacBook Pro comes with AMD Radeon R9 M370X.

 The storage capacity has a great role to play in Mac desktop vs laptop discussion.
-The desktops have to offer more storage compared to the laptops. iMac and Mac Mini at the entry level comes with 500GB but the higher model offers 1TB storage which is again extendable to 3TB.
+The desktops have to offer more storage compared to the laptops. iMac and Mac Mini at the entry level come with 500GB but the higher model offers 1TB storage which is again extendable to 3TB.

-When it comes to upgradability, Apple computers are really tough to upgrade.
-However, the Mac mini was easily upgradable, but the 2014 version is not that easy to upgrade.
+The Mac mini was easily upgradable, but the 2014 version is not that easy to upgrade.
 In case of laptops, MacBook Pro allows the users to upgrade the RAM, but MacBook Air and MacBook Pro with Retina display are completely non-upgradable.